 PLAnetary Transits and Oscillations of stars (PLATO) is a candidate mission for the M3 launch opportunity in ESA's Cosmic Vision programme.
 Its objective is to find and study a large number of extrasolar planetary systems, with emphasis on the properties of terrestrial planets in the habitable zone around solar-like stars.
 PLATO has also been designed to investigate seismic activity in stars, enabling the precise characterisation of the planet host star, including its age.

-Cosmic Vision M3 candidate missions presentation event 21 October 2013 In February 2014, the ESA SPC will decide which of five M3-candidate missions (EChO, LOFT, MarcoPolo-R, PLATO, STE-QUEST) should be carried forward to the next stage.
-Prior to this decision, the missions will be presented to the scientific community, on 21 January 2014, in Paris, France.
-The Assessment Study Reports and Technical Review Reports are available now.
+Cosmic Vision M3 candidate missions presentation event 21 October 2013 The five M3-candidate missions (EChO, LOFT, MarcoPolo-R, PLATO, STE-QUEST) were presented to the scientific community on 21 January 2014, in Paris, France.
+The presentations given at this event are available to download now.
 Read more

 PLATO Preliminary Requirements Review Technical Report 18 December 2013 Reference: SRE-F/2013.075/, Issue 1, Revision 1.
 PLATO, an Exoplanet mission devoted to PLAnetary Transit and Oscillations of stars, is one of five candidate missions for the M3 launch opportunity.
 A Preliminary Requirements Review (PRR) of all candidate missions has been performed to review their status in support of the M3 selection.
 This document reports the results of the technical and programmatic review for the PLATO mission candidate.
 Read more